 Christian Academy offers limited bus services to several neighborhoods in our community for an additional cost.
-Detailed information about bus service can be found on the school website at www.caschools.us.
-Registration is available in FACTS Family Portal.
+More information about bus service can be found on the school website at www.caschools.us.
+Registration and bus route maps are available in FACTS Family Portal.

 Students riding the bus should be aware of departure times from their stop and from school and be sure to be on time.
-It is recommended that all bus riders be at the designated bus stop 5 minutes before scheduled departure.
+It is recommended that all bus riders be at the designated bus stop 10 minutes before scheduled departure.
 The bus will not wait.

-Buses will depart English Station campus at 3:15 each afternoon.
+Buses will depart campus at 3:15 each afternoon.
 Parents must be at their child's bus stop at the scheduled bus arrival time.
 If a parent is not at the bus stop at the scheduled time, the bus driver will:

-- Notify the Miller Transportation immediately, who will contact the CASS representative; - Keep student on the bus and continue to drive his/her route; - Wait at last scheduled stop no more than 10 minutes past the drop-off time; - Return student back to school property after completing last scheduled stop; - Notify Miller Transportation of habitually late parents.
-Miller will contact the CASS representative.
+- Notify Miller Transportation immediately, who will contact the Christian Academy bus coordinator; - Keep the student on the bus and continue to drive his/her route; - Wait at the last scheduled stop no more than 10 minutes past the drop-off time; - Return the student back to school property after completing the last scheduled stop; - Notify Miller Transportation of habitually late parents.
+Miller will contact the Christian Academy bus coordinator.